 Noelle’s sisters wedding was our main reason for coming home this year and we had a blast at the wedding.
 It was great to catch up with family and friends and spend our first Christmas at home in three years.
 There’s no doubt Christmas is the best time to be back home.

 Looking back it has been an incredible year for us and we can’t wait to see what 2015 will have in store.
-First stop for us this year will be Sofia, the Bulgarian capital to continue working on our website, experience life in Bulgaria and get in as much snowboarding as possible.
-From there, we’re not sure what’s going to happen but one thing’s for sure we’ll be wandering on.
+The first stop for us this year will be Sofia, the Bulgarian capital to continue working on our website, experience life in Bulgaria and get in as much snowboarding as possible.
+From there, we’re not sure what’s going to happen but one thing’s for sure we’ll be ‘wandering on’.

-We want to say a massive thank you to everyone who has supported us in 2014, all the great people we have met on our travels and through our website.
+We want to say a massive thank you to everyone who has supported us in our year of travel in 2014, all the great people we have met on our travels and through our website.

 Thank you so much for reading, liking, commenting, tweeting, sharing and getting involved in what we do.
 It’s your continued support that keeps us motivated to bring you stories, tips, videos and photographs from around the world.